FrankMeyer22/hello-world/readme.md

 Example: on IRIS_train1.txt, for the target variable "class", the value of the 1st record is "setosa" an then it is parsed by CraftML as class_setosa=1
 With this trick, CraftML can handle symbolic values.

-An example of UCI dataset is given with Iris (see in the subdirectory of data_UCI)
+An example of UCI dataset is given with Iris (see in the subdirectory of data_UCI_ShortExample)

-## to obtaint the data
+## To obtain the data

 To reduce the size of this project, only one multi-label (libsvm format) and one mono-label (tabular format) are given (Eurlex and IRIS respectively).
 You can find all the extrem multi-label data on the [Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).
 You can find all the UCI (with the tabular format) on this link.
-We provide also a copy of the extrem multi-label data.
+We provide also a copy of the extrem multi-label data (with the subdirectory hierarchy compliant with the benchmarks).
-Just unzip the files on your disk.
+Unzip the files on your disk.
+On Windows, unzip on c:/data_UCI and c:/data_XML respectively to be able to run the benchmarks directly from the config file given in example.

 ## INSTALLATION OF SOURCE CODE